manaziz98/weather-app/README.md

 - `choose F° : Fahrenheit or C° : celsius` you can choose later

-- `press 'Enter' or click the 'search'`
+- `press 'Enter' or click the 'search' button`

 Chatty weather app will take care of the rest